REALWorld Law

 Norway

-The contractor has to provide security for the performance of its contractual obligations during the construction period and the defects liability period.
+The contractor must provide security for the performance of its contractual obligations during the construction period and the defects liability period.
 The amount varies between different standard documents, but is also subject to agreement between the parties.
 The security is often reduced after the contract work is taken over by the client during the defects liability period.

 The client must also provide security for the fulfilment of its contractual obligations.
 The security covers claims in respect of the obligations to be performed by the contractor up to the time when the final invoice is received by the client from the contractor.